Domestic Abuse Incident

 She’s an old girl now.
 An old, sweet, loving girl.
 Her mind is starting to go, and so are her hind legs.
 She may not remember what she did for me (and my friend), but I won’t forget.

 Dogs are often called man’s best friend, but sometimes they’re more than just friends—they’re our heroes.”

-This story was submitted to Love What Matters by a woman who wishes to remain anonymous, and originally appeared here.
-Submit your own story here and besure to subscribe to our free email newsletter for our best stories.
+This story was submitted to Love What Matters by a woman who wishes to remain anonymous.
+Be sure to subscribe to our free email newsletter for our best stories.

-Read more stories like this:
+Read more animal stories like this: